 - PlayStation 4, PS4 Pro, PS5

 - AirPlay for Apple TV

 - Google Smart Displays

 YouTube TV supported devices summary

-Overall, YouTube TV carries wide device and platform support.
+Overall, YouTube TV carries wide platform and device support.
 As a result, most consumers should not find it too difficult to identify a device that can access and stream live TV channels and on-demand content through YouTube TV.